recc-tech/tech/checklists/mcr-video-teardown.md

 - [ ] Save the preset

 # Other
-- [ ] Bring back kids tech
+- [ ] Bring back kids laptop and charger
-- [ ] Check for updates on the computer
-    - If there is an error, run the update troubleshooter and try again
+- Check for updates.
+(If there is an error, run the update troubleshooter and try again.)
+    - [ ] MCR video computer
+    - [ ] MCR sound video
+    - [ ] Teleprompter laptop
+    - [ ] Kids laptop